 Social tokens, also known as social media tokens, are a prime example of these breakthroughs.
 While initial coin offerings (ICOs) have faded, social tokens have leveraged a lot of the same underlying technology to power online communities.
 The combination of social tokens and non-fungible tokens, or NFTs, could be transformative for the creator economy over the coming years.

-Let’s take a closer look at social and community tokens, examples in the wild, and how to create social tokens for your own groups.
+Let’s take a closer look at social and community tokens crypto, examples in the wild, and how to create social tokens for your own groups.

 What Are Social Tokens?